—

 After developing the ability to see through the lies, including the lie that socialism is the same as the dictatorships once flying socialist flags, one motive remains: Greed.

 This is also why, in a cruel form of irony, most Americans don’t understand that ‘freedom’ isn’t what the wealthy and powerful would have you believe it to be: a one way street of the freedom to do whatever you please.
 Just as important, and more so from a moral, progressive perspective: freedom from having things done to you, and being subject to the oppressing impositions of the wealthy and powerful.
+So it is that the pursuit of justice requires those advocating for it to understand certain basic philosophical principles, including the fact that freedom, like everything else, is a double-edged sword: it cuts towards both negative and positive freedom, and the more you cut one direction, the more you cut away from the other direction.

 With this in mind from the outset, let’s turn our attention to a question with invaluable answers: